L04DB4L4NC3R/dost-hon-toh-aise/README.md

 <br>

 ### Problem 1
-Some torque equation to be expressed in python
+Some torque equation to be expressed in python - The equations are to be calculated in a recursive way for WAM Robotic Arm

 ![eqns](./static/sol1.jpeg)